-The Orange Region is poorly connected to surrounding Councils and visitor destinations, limiting collaboration opportunities and the regions ability to leverage visitation to surrounding regional cities and visitor destinations.
+At present, the Orange Region undertakes limited collaboration with surrounding Councils and visitor destinations.
+Increasing collaborative marketing activities will enable the region to leverage visitation to surrounding regional cities and destinations.

 Strengthening relationships with surrounding visitor destinations, such as Dubbo, Mudgee and Bathurst, can provide opportunities, such as international and domestic touring opportunities, alignment of events calendars to maximise visitation throughout the region and develop packaged products and experiences.